NOTE: This qualification has been superseded by the HLT51020 – Diploma of Emergency Health Care.

 Learn more about what you will study, in this easy-to-read Diploma of Paramedical Science overview.

-With the HLT51015-Diploma of Paramedical Science you’ll learn the skills required to effectively manage life-threatening situations for a patient.
+Studying the HLT51015-Diploma of Paramedical Science (superseded by the HLT51020 – Diploma of Emergency Health Care.) you’ll learn the skills required to effectively manage life-threatening situations for a patient.
 You will gain the skills and knowledge of which equipment to use, what drugs to administer as well as the effective procedures to save a life.
 This course is not just a first-aid course with a little extra thrown in at the end.
 The qualifications are Nationally Recognised and authorise the use of life-saving procedures, drug administration and clinical decision-making.

 As the highest level of education in the non-tertiary education sector (university), the HLT51015-Diploma of Paramedical Science takes you further than the HLT31115-Certificate III in Patient Transport or HLT41115- Certificate IV in Health Care and enables you to get a good job in the pre-hospital private sector emergency health care industry.

 This means you can work as a medic in industries such as mining, oil & gas, offshore rigs, sports events and public gatherings, maritime and a whole lot more.

 NOTE: the Diploma does NOT allow you to work as a State (registered) Ambulance Officer/Paramedic.
 The minimum entry requirement for this is a Bachelor of Paramedic Science degree and registration with the Paramedicine Board of Australia and AHPRA.

-If you didn’t do so well at school and feel you’re mature enough and ready to dive head first into paramedical study, this Diploma of Paramedical Science will teach you everything you need to begin your rewarding career saving lives as a paramedic/medic.
+If you didn’t do so well at school and feel you’re mature enough and ready to dive head first into paramedical study, this Diploma of Paramedical Science (superseded by the HLT51020 – Diploma of Emergency Health Care.) will teach you everything you need to begin your rewarding career saving lives as a paramedic/medic.
 The knowledge gained from the diploma will assist you to transition into the Bachelor of Paramedic Science; and with the potential of receiving credit points off the degree, we know you’ll see the diploma as a great place to start.